Wicked Movie: Here's Why Glinda Didn't Go With Elphaba at the End

 Universal

-Warning: The rest of this article contains minor spoilers for Wicked Part 2.
+Warning - The rest of this article contains spoilers for Wicked Part 2.

-Ultimately, a key theme in Wickedboth Parts 1 and 2 — is how there is no single right way to go about making change in the world, and that different circumstances will lead different individuals with different priorities to seek out the way they can best contribute to the creation of the world they want to see.
+A key theme in Wicked—Parts 1 and 2—is that there is no single way to change the world.
+Separate circumstances will lead individuals with different priorities to seek out the best way to contribute to creating the world they want to see.

-Elphaba takes a more visible and vocal approach to her activism, which, when combined with people's ignorance and cruelty over her green skin and the propaganda being spread about her, leads her to be seen as an enemy.
-She wants to dismantle the structures that currently exist, yes, but she wants to do it to stop the injustice that thrives within those structures.
+Elphaba takes a more visible and vocal approach to her activism in response to the horrors she saw in her encounter with the Wizard.
+When combined with people's ignorance and cruelty over her green skin and the propaganda being spread about her, this leads her to be seen as an enemy.
+She wants to dismantle the existing structures, but she also wants to do it to stop the injustice within those structures.

-So, even though Elphaba's approach to activism is very public and action-heavy, it can be hard to get enough people to truly listen to what she has to say.
-She needs someone with influence and a strong reputation — someone like Glinda — to see any real change happen.
+So, even though Elphaba's approach to activism is public and action-heavy, it can be hard to get enough people to truly listen to what she has to say.
+She needs someone with influence and a strong reputation, like Glinda, to see real change happen.

-Meanwhile, Glinda goes about making change in the world in the opposite way.
-She knows she is good at getting people to listen to her, and at shaping how people perceive both herself and the world around them.
+Meanwhile, Glinda goes about changing the world in the opposite way.
+She knows she is good at getting people to listen to her and shaping how they perceive herself and the world around them.

-So, she goes about activism more secretly.
-If she follows the rules — rules that are, ultimately, unjust, but also rules that work in her favor — she can gain enough power and influence to start making change.
+Glinda goes about activism more secretly.
+If she follows the rules—rules that are unjust but also rules that work in her favor—she can gain enough power and influence to start making change.

 She gets the chance to do this, with Madame Morrible manipulating her by giving her exactly what she wanted before becoming friends with Elphaba (status, the chance to learn sorcery, a title that makes her loved by all).

-However, unlike at the story's start, she actively no longer wants that in the same way she did before, as she now knows what it costs.
-On top of this, she is extremely aware that she is being used and cannot do anything about it without risking losing the power she has built to use for good.
+However, unlike at the story's start, Glinda no longer wants that like she did before, as she now knows what it costs.
+On top of this, she knows she is being used and cannot do anything about it without risking losing the power she has built to use for good.

-By staying behind, and by letting herself be treated as a tool Madame Morrible and the Wizard can manipulate, she gives herself the opportunity to build up enough power and influence to go about making real change.
+By staying behind and letting herself be treated as a tool Madame Morrible and the Wizard can manipulate, Elphaba allows herself to build up enough power and influence to make real change.

 However, without someone there to push the systems to change, to advocate for actual, actionable change — someone like Elphaba — that power and influence is ultimately good for nothing.

-Throughout the second act of Wicked (and therefore Wicked Part 2), Elphaba and Glinda grow to realize that there is no single right approach to fixing the world, and that real change can only happen when they work together — but by then, it could be too late for it to even matter at all.
+Throughout the second act of Wicked, Elphaba and Glinda realize that there is no right approach to fixing the world and that real change can only happen when they work together.
+However, by then, it could be too late for it to matter.

-Still, Glinda staying behind in "Defying Gravity" represents them realizing that their approaches to their shared goal are fundamentally different, and require going their separate ways.
+Still, Glinda's staying behind in "Defying Gravity" represents their realizing that their approaches to their shared goal are fundamentally different and require going their separate ways.

-In that same interview, Grande-Butera touches on this element of the decision too, saying that Glinda "doesn't have the tools" to take the road Elphaba's on, which is not necessarily a bad thing.
+In that same interview, Grande touched on this element of the decision, saying that Glinda "doesn't have the tools" to take Elphaba's road, which is not necessarily bad.
 It is just a different way to approach the problem:

 "There's a different version of that which is that she is strong enough to know that she will never choose that [rebellion].
 Because she can't.
 She doesn't have the tools.
 And she knows what is important to her.
 And it's like, it's not that she's not ready to do that.
 It's just that she's not a person who's gonna do that.
 And having the strength to know that..."